Unlocking Developer Success: In-Depth Insights

 The Role of Mentorship

-Mentorship programs play a crucial role in clarifying promotion paths.
+Mentorship programs help clarify promotion paths.
 Experienced managers can provide guidance and insights to those on the journey to leadership.

 4.3.
 The Link Between Awareness and Satisfaction